CAI Benchmarking Schemes

 The current list of aerials on the aerial benchmark scheme can be downloaded here.

 This scheme lays down minimum standards for the technical performance of coaxial cable based on the specific requirements for satisfactory reception and network distribution of signals from terrestrial or satellite transmissions.

 There are currently 7 cable benchmarks:

-If you are a cable manufacturer and have a cable that you would like to get benchmarked then the Guidelines on Process for Product Testing CABLE document will detail all that you need to know.
+If you are a cable manufacturer and have a cable that you would like to get tested and certified the Guidelines on Process for Product Testing CABLE document will detail all that you need to know.

 The current list of cables on the cable benchmark scheme can be found here.

 * CAI logos are registered trademarks and any misuse will meet with legal action.
 Any misuse of the benchmark certification such as fraudulent claims or advertising product as certified which has not been tested, or persistent advertising of product where certification has expired, will be dealt with by trading standards.